-The organisational set-up for the Youth Employment and Human Rights Programmes will be similar, with minor variations due to the different programme and partnership structure.
+The organizational set-up for the two programmes will be similar, with minor variations due to the different partnership structure.
 One of the lessons from the DAPP 2017-2022 programme is that a programme with multiple stakeholders requires effective coordination mechanisms.
-In the design of the new programme, steps have been taken to strengthen coordination.
-For those parts of the programmes that may be implemented by consortia, partners will establish a Programme/Project Management Team (or similar) with representatives from each organisational entity participating in the consortium.
-For the Youth Employment Programme, coordination between its three projects (led by a Contractor, UNDP Nordic, and IFU respectively) will be further ensured by a Programme Coordination Board.
+In the design of the new programme steps have been taken to strengthen coordination.